 So this led me on a quest of many weeks to do an intense self-study on the stock market and try to figure it out.
 I took notes, which I’ve linked to in the guide below, read a book or two, watched videos, read numerous articles, and bookmarked a large collection of websites and articles discussing the subject of stocks and investments in general.
 I even looked into Islamic rulings on stocks and bookmarked various fatwas on the issue as well.

 I’ve just recently realized that there are many other Muslims that are in the same boat that I was.
 They don’t understand how stocks work at all but are interested in the subject.
-They especially want to understand it from the Islamic perspective as well before delving into the craft.
+They especially want to understand it from an Islamic perspective before delving into the craft.
 So I’ve decided to write a guide of sort and give resources and links to all the research that I did that helped me understand the stock market better.
 Below is my complete guide.
 I’ve left the Islamic part at the end because you need to understand how the market works before delving into the fatwas regarding it.
-Reading the fatwas without understand how the market works first may confuse you.
+Reading the fatwas without understanding how the market works first may confuse you.
 Just be patient and go through the whole guide and it will start to make sense after a while insha’Allah.

 Disclaimer – The links and resources below are what helped me personally understand the subject.
 I am not guaranteeing that it will do the same for you.
 I am only relaying this information to help my brothers and sisters who are in the same boat that I was in before.
 I am hoping that they will get enough out of it to at least be able to have a basic understanding of how investments, particularly stocks, work.